 8. Your rights

-If we hold information about you, you have specific rights in relation to that information, you have the right to:
+If we hold information about you, you have the right to:

-- have personal information corrected if it is inaccurate or incomplete
+- Have your personal information corrected if it is incomplete or inaccurate.

 9. Disclosure of personal information

 You can also get information about: